stephaniefenhua/spotify-wrapped/README.md

 - **Parse and deduplicate** Spotify streaming history JSON files
 - **Create multiple database formats** (Parquet, CSV, SQLite) for flexible querying
 - **Query scripts** for common analyses:
-  - Top artists by year
+  - Top artists by year or all-time
-  - Top songs by year
+  - Top songs by year or all-time
+  - Top podcasts by year or all-time
   - Individual song statistics
   - Artist statistics with per-song breakdown